-\textbf{Results on Synthetic Dataset}.
+\textbf{Comparison Configurations}.
+We conduct experiments with 6 state-of-the-art FI methods (\ie, EDSC~\cite{EDSC}, IFRNet~\cite{IFRNet}, RIFE~\cite{RIFE}, AMT~\cite{AMT}, UPRNet~\cite{UPRNet}, and EMAVFI~\cite{EMAVFI}) to validate the effectiveness of the proposed data factory.
+Their pre-trained models are trained on commonly used Vimeo90K~\cite{xue2019video} dataset.
+For each method, we fine-tune the pre-trained model as \cref{eq:VFI_loss} on the constructed synthetic dataset, obtaining our models. \textbf{Results on Synthetic Dataset}.
 We summarize the quantitative results in \cref{tab:sota_comparison}.
 After fine-tuning, all methods demonstrate significant performance improvements for DCSZ compared to the original models, which confirms the effectiveness of the proposed data factory.
 Taking EMAVFI~\cite{EMAVFI} as an example, it obtains 1.55dB PSNR gain.
 Moreover, the qualitative results in \cref{fig:syn_vis_comp} show that the fine-tuned models predict more photo-realistic details.
 More visual comparisons can be seen in the suppl.

 \textbf{Results on Real-World Dataset}.
 We also evaluate the models' performance in real-world scenarios. as shown in \cref{tab:sota_comparison}, the fine-tuned models generalize to the real world well and still outperform the pre-trained models by a large margin.
 In addition, the fine-tuned models generate fewer visual artifacts as shown in \cref{fig:real_vis_comp}.
 It indicates that the synthetic data generated by our data factory is close to the real-world ones.
 More visual comparisons can be seen in the suppl.